CaptainZidgel/Donkey/readme.md

 -------
 **Long term**
 enable subscriptions to TF2 update messages.
 This will probably be hard to test because Tf2 doesn't get updated, would have to be tested with a different RSS feed, in which case maybe it would be better to create a general RSS subscription feature?
 enable subscriptions to Minecraft update messages.
-Need minecraft to fix their RSS first :^)
-enable 24/7 [pizza music](https://www.youtube.com/watch?v=XW0W7j04iRQ) in voice channel.
+Need minecraft to fix their RSS first :^) The minecraft forum has its own. [(link)](https://www.minecraftforum.net/news.rss). enable 24/7 [pizza music](https://www.youtube.com/watch?v=XW0W7j04iRQ) in voice channel.
 Need to learn voice API first.
 enable subscriptions to youtube channels, (Youtube supports RSS feeds for individual channels so this is in the works!
-You can +add YT channels) whatever else I want to put in B^)
+You can +add YT channels)
+whatever else I want to put in B^)
 **Short term**
 Error messages/foolproofing